Upgrade your workflows with a Xero barcode inventory system

 Integrations

-Shop Floor App
+Katana Shop Floor App

 Katana gives business owners and managers an entire overview of their production.
-All the while, Katana’s Shop Floor Control allows employees to be assigned tasks, make status updates, and take responsibility for their tasks and others on the shop floor in real time.
+All the while, Katana’s Shop Floor App allows employees to be assigned tasks, make status updates, and take responsibility for their tasks and others on the shop floor in real time.

 API